Submitting assignments online

 Compressing a video using Adobe Media Encoder

-1. First of all open up Media Encoder and click FILE then ADD SOURCE
+1. First of all open up Media Encoder.
+It has 4 panels and you will mostly be using the Queue panel to compress the video file.
+Click FILE then ADD SOURCE

 2. Select the file you want to compress for online submission (alternatively you can drag and drop the file into the left hand window).